Request Request Appointment Request Download Our Forms Like Us Like us on Facebook Reviews Read Our Reviews Call Give us a Call Map View our Map

 If you’d like to learn more about receiving a denture at Dentistry at Windermere, don’t wait to give our office a call!

-Dentures are well-known for their ability to address advanced tooth-loss head on.
+Dentures are well-known for their ability to address advanced tooth loss head-on.
 With that being said, it’s natural to have questions about this tried-and-true tooth-replacement option, especially if you’ve never had them before.
 To make finding the answers seamless, we’ve responded to some of the most frequently asked questions here.
 Of course, you can also give us a call to speak directly with our knowledgeable team!

 To keep your dentures in pristine condition, it’s crucial that you clean them daily.
 Perhaps more important is using the right tools to do so.
 While regular toothpaste can be used on your natural teeth, the abrasive texture can create microscopic scratches on your dentures.
 Over time, this can result in noticeable damage to your restoration.
 Therefore, it’s best to use a soft-bristled toothbrush and dentist-recommended cleaner daily.